YanweiTong-Iris/PHP2550-Fall24/Project3/README.md

-# PHP2550 Project 3: A simulation analysis
+# PHP2550 Project 3: A simulation study

 ##